Neon:PrairieLand

 So where does this leave me/us?

-And I do care for my inlaws.
-In some ways, I still wanted things to improve and have a good relationship with them (but this desire has diminished over time for obvious reasons).
-For my children to have a happy and loving relationship with them.
+I do care for my in-laws.
+In some ways, I still wanted things to improve and have a good relationship with them (but this desire has diminished over time for obvious reasons), and I want my children to have a happy and loving relationship with them.

 But really, at what cost?
 Over the years, they have made it abundantly clear that it's all our fault, that it's our issue to deal with and that this relationship isn't worth the hard work of repentance, reconciliation and restoration.